opennextjs/opennextjs-aws/README.md

 #### Running at edge

 The server function can also run at edge locations by configuring it as Lambda@Edge on Origin Request.
 The server function can accept both regional request events (API payload version 2.0) and edge request events (CloudFront Origin Request payload).
 Depending on the shape of the Lambda event object, the function will process the request accordingly.

+In order for the ISR cache to work properly you need to set the `ORIGIN_REGION` environment variable to be the same as the region of the cache bucket.

 To configure the CloudFront distribution: